Position

 Use well-drained, fertile, slightly acidic soil with a pH 5.6 and 7.0.

-Dig a 50cm x 50cm deep hole and add a bag of compost or acid compost.
+Dig a 50cm x 50cm deep hole and add a bag of acid compost.
 Mix the berry mix and volcanic rock dust into the top section of this soil.
-Make a little hole and plant, ensuring you don’t add the soil higher than where the soil is in the bag.
+Make a little hole and plant, ensuring you don’t add the soil higher than in the plant bag.
 Then add the pine bark mulch on top, keeping it away from the plant’s stem.
 Place the plant directly into the soil mixture and cover it with pine bark mulch.

-The volcanic rock dust at Just Berry Plants contains organic minerals and trace elements to boost the health of your soil and increases the micro-organisms that are essential for healthy ground.
+The volcanic rock dust contains organic minerals and trace elements to boost the health of your soil and increases the micro-organisms that are essential for healthy ground.

 Avoid planting this bush in soil that was previously used for tomatoes, potatoes, peppers, or eggplant.